 Innovation involves incorporating new ideas that generate changes to help solve the needs of a company and increase its competitiveness.
 In the construction industry, the application of innovation it's not simple, despite the importance of this particular sector.
 Every development project is different, hence real estate companies have to adapt their processes and resources to suit each project’s needs.
 Innovation in the real estate development industry can be standardized as long as it is treated as a process.

 Constant change is critical in any industry.
 Especially if you need to win.
 In today’s world, digital transformation is a significant factor to survive not only to win.
 The construction industry is not an exception.
 It is slowly adopting digital processes replacing inefficient conventional workflows.
 But still, the question remains.
 Are we doing it right?
 Would creating a digital twin of an inefficient workflow can make things magically better?
 Probably not.
 But we need to dig deeper to understand what is happening in the current industry

 All projects are intrinsically driven by three variables: cost, schedule, and scope of work.
 At first sight, scope of work isn't always easy to understand what it means and how does it relate to cost and schedule.
 The reality is that these three variables are dependent on each other and co-exists at all stages in a project.

-The two main components of a construction project schedule are activities and milestones.
+The two main components of a project development schedule (aka project programme) are activities and milestones.
 These can be tracked in a couple of important aspects: dates, and completion status.
 In this article, we will take a deep dive into the details and explain how it all works.